ADeBona/LfD-Zero-Torque-Mode-Franka-Robot/README.md

 ### Notes
 - Press **`h`** to move the robot to its home position.
-- Press **`t`** to enable the zero torque Cartesian impedance controller, allowing free manual movement.
+- Press **`t`** to enable the zero torque Cartesian impedance controller for manual movement.

 ---

-## Conclusion
+## 🌟 Conclusion

+That’s it!
+You’re now ready to explore the full potential of the **Franka Emika Panda** robot.
+Whether you’re tinkering with Cartesian Impedance Control or simply learning the basics, we hope this guide empowers you to achieve your goals.

-This repository provides all the tools and configurations required to set up Franka Emika Panda for ROS.
-Happy coding and enjoy working with your robot!
+Happy coding, and enjoy working with your robot! 🛠️✨